Before and after remodel

 The Heart Of The Home

 The heart of our home is the main living space just past the front entry facing the golf course.
 The open space is inviting and comfortable.
+The open space is my favorite area in the home.
+This transformation was key for our complete before and after home renovation.

-Open Concept Living Space- Favorite Area In The House
+Open Concept Living Space- Design Inspiration

 My favorite room in the house is the open concept living space which incorporates the kitchen, bar, dining room, and living room all in one.
+This space functions as both a formal dining and living room, it’s the ultimate entertaining space.

+The coffered molded ceilings and soft blue/gray walls unify the area since it stretches across the entire area.
 The curved sofa in the living room helps define the cozy seating that surrounds the TV and fireplace.

 The large inviting kitchen, bar, and butler’s pantry with soft white/gray quartzite countertops anchor one end of the home.
 The living area anchors the other, as the formal dining room table, and linen chairs float in between along with the french doors that open to the circular patio.